-The Program in Christian Spirituality invites, equips, and encourages women and men to pay attention and respond to the presence of God in their own and others’ lives, the life of the church, the systems and structures of human society, and God’s unfolding creation.
+The Program in Christian Spirituality invites, equips, and encourages individuals to pay attention and respond to the presence of God in their own and others’ lives, the life of the church, the systems and structures of human society, and God’s unfolding creation.
 The primary values that express and guide our Spiritual direction training include:

 - Prayerful awareness and response: Being open to the movement of the Spirit and responding with integrity and commitment.